Dragons fly above the Freehold

 Doom of Valyria

-The Doom of Valyria was a cataclysmic event that took place approximately one hundred years before Aegon's Landing, following which the city Valyria was utterly destroyed and the Valyrian Freehold crumbled and was no more.
+The Doom of Valyria was a cataclysmic event in 102 BC, after which the city Valyria was utterly destroyed and the Valyrian Freehold crumbled and was no more.
 The Doom fragmented the land surrounding the city itself into numerous smaller islands, creating the Smoking Sea between them.
 The area is now described as "demon-haunted", and most people are afraid to go there, as all known expeditions to the shattered peninsula has ended up in failure.
 Hence the quote, "The Doom still rules in Valyria."

 Valyria is remembered for its ability to raise and command dragons and using them as weapons of war.
 This was demonstrated by the Targaryens, the last of the known Valyrian dragonlords, who used that knowledge to conquer and rule the Seven Kingdoms.
 Valyria is also remembered for forging weapons made of Valyrian steel, a magical alloy used to make weapons of unparalleled quality.
 The secret of forging such metal was apparently lost with Valyria, making those remaining weapons highly treasured and extremely rare.

-The 'Freehold of Valyria' at the zenith of its power was neither a kingdom nor an empire... or at least it had neither a king nor an emperor.
-Instead, all free holders, or freeborn landowners, had a say in its governance.
+The Freehold of Valyria at the zenith of its power was neither a kingdom nor an empire, or at least it had neither a king nor an emperor.
+Instead, all freeholders, or freeborn landowners, had a say in its governance.

 Books and Scrolls about Valyria